mattbrazza/Teteroom/README.md

 #### Day-2 Ideas/Needs:
 + Try to implement a version without Socket.io (advance learning)
++ Create a version that will allow for persistency

 --- --- --- --- --- --- --- --- --- --- --- ---
 #### Stream of Consciousness: